 Use the Right Bait to Reel in Your Reader

 As you increase the number of hooks in the passage, the tension builds and the pacing accelerates.
-Be sure you are using an appropriate amount for your audience.
+Be sure you are using an appropriate amount for your audience (or the appropriate type of tension).
 Cozy readers aren’t looking for a fast-paced adventure, so scale back.
 Always think about who you’re writing for, and write to that target.